CRPS – RSD: what are the effective treatments?

 Motor difficulties of the joints of the affected part of the body;

 There is not yet a target group of people affected by CRPS, but it can be said that CRPS affects women more frequently, and there is an increasing number of children and adolescents.

-Only a small percentage of people with CRPS cannot heal or heal at all.
+Only a small percentage of people with CRPS cannot heal at all.
 An estimated 50,000 new cases per year are reported in the United States alone and between 2 and 5% with peripheral nerve injuries and 12-21% with partial paralysis develop CRPS as a complication.

 In some cases, CRPS may occur spontaneously, but usually occurs after an injury, such as a fracture.
 Rare cases see patients develop CRPS after a stroke, heart attack, surgery or other conditions.

 As we have seen, the keys to diagnosis for CRPS are hyperalgesia, i.e. pain that is greater than the severity of the lesion, hyperesthesia, i.e. greater epidermal sensitivity to stimuli, allodynia, which consists in the perception of pain due to an event that does not cause it, and the protraction of pain for a long time even after the lesion has healed.

 This is due to a malfunction of the patient’s’ nervous system, but today it is difficult to understand the cause of this dysfunction.